 Proofreading & Revision

 A true language nerd, James has a passion for both writing and editing.
-He proofread the project's site prior to launch (meaning he's one to blame for anything wrong with it!) and will work in a more creative capacity down the road, helping Dan, Dean and Mike flesh out the plot in the game's text and dialogue.
+He proofread the project's site prior to launch (meaning he's one to blame for anything wrong with it!) and will work in a more creative capacity down the road, helping Dan and Dean flesh out the plot in the game's text and dialogue.

 Balancing, Quality Control